 Alcohol Sold as Fuel But Not Used as Fuel

 If you sell or use alcohol (either mixed or straight) as a fuel, you may be eligible for an income tax credit.
-Use Form 6478, Credit for Alcohol Used as Fuel, to figure the credit.
-For more information about this credit, see Alcohol Fuel Credit in Publication 378.
+Use Form 6478 to figure the credit.
+For more information about this credit, see Pub.
+378.